 The award promotes innovative scholarship on Cold War topics.
 The Adams Center invites proposals in all subject areas—including international security affairs, military history, and strategic analysis.
 All periods of Cold War history are welcome.
-This year, the Adams Center is especially interested in projects concerning race and ethnicity in Cold War armed forces.
-The prize is made possible through the generous support John A. Adams and George J. Collins Jr.
+The prize is made possible through the generous support of John A. Adams and George J. Collins Jr.

 To be considered, graduate students must submit a brief proposal (prospectus) describing their doctoral research, a project timeline, and curriculum vitae with a list of references.
 Applications should be delivered, electronically, to the Adams Center at email@example.com by 4:00 p.m.
-Eastern, Friday, April 2, 2021.
-Direct questions to Adams Center director Bradley Lynn Coleman.
+Eastern, Friday, March 24, 2023.
+Direct questions to Adams Center director M. Houston Johnson V.

 Submissions to: firstname.lastname@example.org

-Director, John A. Adams ’71 Center for Military History & Strategic Analysis
+Interim Director, Adams Center for Cold War History & Strategic Analysis

 Virginia Military Institute